 Chapter 2: A Man and His Plan

 From the (relative) comfort of my camper—which I'd modified extensively for full-time residence—I invested months in the design of my dream home.
 My kind of dream, however, isn't like that of most others.
-I'm not interested in spacious interiors with cathedral ceilings, vast "great rooms" or anything meant to impress others.
+I'm not interested in spacious interiors with cathedral ceilings, vast "great rooms" or anything meant to impress people.
 I have no one to impress, and I do not wish to occupy any more space than I genuinely require.
 Curb appeal?
 That's a laugh!
 The house is a half-mile from the road; it will only be seen by me, the deer and the squirrels.
-The only thing that matters to me is the setting.
+The thing that matters most to me is the setting.

 But I was about to be surprised.
 When I finally staked out the foundation perimeter where the house would go, I discovered it wouldn't fit—even as small as it was, it sat within a few feet of two huge trees, one on either side.
 And I adamantly refused to cut either of them down.
 Indeed, I resisted cutting down any trees.
 Thankfully, most that stood where the house was going were either dead or dying; there was only one "good" tree that I had no choice but to drop.
 It was heartbreaking.